Tamiami Formation: Location

-The Tamiami Formation appears in the counties of Charlotte, Lee, Hendry, Collier and Monroe.
+The Tamiami Formation appears in the counties of Charlotte, Lee, Hendry, Hardee, DeSoto, Hillsborough, Pinellas, Collier, Palm Beach, Miami-Dade, Sarasota, Manatee, Okeechobee, and Monroe.
 It is widespread in Florida and part of the intermediate confining aquifer system.
-The Tamiami formation overlies the Hawthorn at every locality where the Hawthorn has been penetrated and is overlain unconformably by the Caloosahatchee marl of the Pliocene in Charlotte County.
+The Tamiami formation overlies the Hawthorn at every locality where the Hawthorn has been penetrated and is overlain unconformably by the Caloosahatchee marl of the Pleistocene in South Florida.

 Composition

 The Tamiami Formation contains a wide range of mixed carbonate-siliciclastic lithologies and associated faunas.
 It occurs at or near the land surface in the southern peninsula with numerous named and unnamed members recognized within the Tamiami Formation.
 Its unevenness indicates that the upper part has been subjected to erosion.
+Microtektites are known from the Pinecrest Beds.